Top 10 Interview Questions

 Admissions counselors travel throughout the fall and winter, conducting interviews in hotels and schools all over the United States.
-Common stops include Minneapolis, San Francisco, Honolulu, Denver, Salt Lake City, Phoenix, Anchorage, Los Angeles, Chicago, Boston, New York City, and more.
+Common stops include Seattle, Minneapolis, San Francisco, Honolulu, Denver, Salt Lake City, Phoenix, Anchorage, Los Angeles, Chicago, Boston, New York City, and more.
 Our travel pages contain information and instructions about off-campus interviews.
 If you are on our mailing list, you will receive an invitation to interviews in your area, along with instructions for making an appointment.

-Your interview is designed to be a conversation between you and an admissions counselor.
+Your interview is designed to be a conversation between you and an admissions counselor or admissions fellow.
 You will be asked about your academic interests, your academic record, and how you like to spend your free time.
 Be prepared to talk about why you are considering Lewis & Clark.
 Make sure you arrive equipped with a set of questions for the admissions counselor, and don’t be shy about bringing along a few notes about the questions you want to ask.
 It may also be useful to bring along a transcript.
-Additional written work is best submitted as part of the application; since an interview is brief by necessity (usually about 30 minutes), your admissions counselor will not be able to read and respond to papers, poetry, or similar items that you bring along.
+Additional written work is best submitted as part of the application; since an interview is brief by necessity (usually about 30 minutes), your interviewer will not be able to read and respond to papers, poetry, or similar items that you bring along.
 Remember that it is your responsibility to help us learn about you, and to learn all you can about the College.
 Arrive on time and prepared.

 Parents generally do not sit in on the student interview.
 If time allows, your admissions counselor will be happy to meet with them and answer their questions following the interview.